cmnugent6/forearmNIR/README.txt

-This code provides the implementation of the forearm_NIR datset.
+This code provides the implementation of the forearmNIR datset.

 Tihs data set was a quired at UNCC by Michael Nugent and Matthew Sanchez.